sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupDynamic.md

 ### SegmentWithDelta

-Segment struct used only at runtime in {SablierV2LockupDynamic-createWithDeltas}.
+Segment struct used at runtime in {SablierV2LockupDynamic.createWithDeltas}.

 ```solidity
 struct SegmentWithDelta {